RubenHarms/ha-harvia-xenio-wifi/README.md

 (updated at April 9, 2024)

-Component is in development and currently only publishes:
+Components support at the moment:

-- Sauna light switch
+- Light switch
-- Sauna power switch (enables heater)
+- Power switch (enables heater)
+- Fan switch
-- Sauna termostat (current and target temp)
+- Termostat (current and target temp)
-- Sauna door sensor (safety circuit)
+- Door sensor (safety circuit)

 ## Compatibility
 Component has been tested with the Harvia Xenio Wifi (CX001WIFI) and Harvia Cilindro PC90XE, but may also work with other sauna's compatible with the MyHarvia app, as it uses the same API.